XIRR Calculator

 Methodology

-Solves iteratively via bisection for the annual discount rate that sets the net present value of all irregular cash flows to zero using the XIRR formula.
+Solves iteratively via bisection for the annual discount rate that sets the net present value of the yearly cash flows to zero.
+This is a simplified annual form of XIRR: each flow is treated as occurring at year-end rather than on an exact calendar date.

 References